iot-uoe/feeling-responsive/pages/research_directions.md

 ---

 <div style="width:800px">
-Our research interest in the space of IoT covers a wide range of essential research directions.
+Our research interest in the space of IoT covers a wide range of important research directions.
 </div>
 <br/>